Everyone

 Getting advice and support

 If your workplace has relevant policies or processes, you should follow these.
-There may be trained people — for example, managers, a health and safety or human resources representative, or a delegate in your workplace — who can advise you.
+There may be trained people — for example, managers, a health and safety or human resources representative, or a An organisation that supports and advocates for employees in the workplace.
+Unions bargain for collective agreements and help employees with information and advice about work-related issues.

 Remember, you are entitled to have a support person present at interviews and meetings.